-Looking for an easy restaurant-quality recipe that you can make for a romantic night in?
-Or just because?
+Looking for an easy restaurant-quality recipe that you can make for a romantic night in or just because?
 Try this recipe for Pan Fried Veal Chops with White Wine Sauce.
-My husband, son and I enjoy this dish a couple of times a year.
-I have made it for friends and family as well who all enjoy it.
+We enjoy this dish a few times a year.
+I have made it for friends and family as well who all love it.

 This sponsored post is part of an ongoing series with Veal Made Easy and The Beef Checkoff Program.